ballerina-platform/module-ballerinax-java.jdbc/examples/snowflake/README.md

 ### 4. Creating database, warehouse and tables
 Using either the Snowflake Web UI or using Ballerina, databases, warehouses and tables can be created.
-An example of creating the above and populating the table is shown in the `modules/setup` module.
+An example of creating the above and populating the table is shown in the `modules/setup` example.

 ## Connecting to Snowflake Using the Ballerina JDBC connector